 Calling all those wildflower lovers!
-Now is the time to hit this hike if you're looking for some gorgeous spring wildflower action.
+This hike is perfect if you're looking for some gorgeous spring wildflower action.
 The great thing about this particular trail is that you can stop whenever you want to.
 The first mile takes you through a wide-open meadow, perfect for a pup or kids to run.
-It does quickly gain some elevation though, which means as you look back you can get some pretty beautiful views looking outward over the Gallatin Valley!
-Now most people don't complete the loop.
-They often hike up for the views and then go back the way they came.
-That means if you do the complete loop, there's a good chance you'll be the only one on the trail.
+It does quickly gain some elevation though, which means as you look back you can get some pretty beautiful views looking out over the Gallatin Valley!
+Most people don't complete the loop--they often hike up for the views and then go back the way they came--meaning if you do the complete loop, there's a good chance you'll be the only one on the trail.
 You get a little bit of everything on this hike: meadows, flowers, forest, elevation gain, and beautiful views.
 This definitely has a little something for everyone!

 Hike Distance: 3.4 miles

 Of the five, the South Fork Spanish Creek Trail might be the most trafficked, but we'd be remiss if we didn't recommend a hike somewhere in Gallatin Canyon.
 The drive down Highway 191 offers so many awesome hiking opportunities.
 This one is pretty great because, again, it gives you options.
 If you'd like a relaxing adventure with kids or dogs, the first 2-3 miles of this hike are fairly easy.
 They follow the creek and are easy to enjoy.
 If you want to push yourself a little further, you can traverse all the way up to Mirror Lake.
 The most strenuous part of this trail is probably the last 2 miles.
 This is bear country, so we recommend bringing bear spray and making plenty of noise along your way.
 This trail is also open to horseback riders, so exercising proper trail etiquette is a must.
 And watch out for horse poop!

 Elevation Gain: 2,256 feet (mostly in the last half)